Are you looking for ways to grow your business?

 You can also figure out what interaction each lead is having with your company as well as which lead stage they belong to.
 Some CRMs even allow you to predict the closure of a particular lead.

 A CRM helps you prioritize your leads so that this does not happen.
-This could be through setting them a lead score or by grouping them in a list or by tracking their activities.
-This way you can group your leads into buckets and interact with them accordingly.
+This could be through setting them a lead score or grouping them in a list, or tracking their activities.
+This way, you can group your leads into buckets and interact with them accordingly.

-No matter how good a sales person you are, it would be difficult to gauge what exactly your leads want.
-They might be reluctant in sharing their buying intent with you most of the time.
-Unless you are a magician, you would not be able to read their minds.
-A CRM, however, will help you to become exactly that!
+No matter how good a salesperson you are, it would be difficult to gauge what exactly your leads want.
+They might be reluctant to share their buying intent with you most of the time.
+A CRM, however, will help you with that.

-This way, you will be able to gauge the amount of interest that the lead has in buying from you as well as which product/service interests them the most.
-This is a sure shot way to cinch awesome deals.
+This will enable you to gauge the amount of interest that the lead has in buying from you as well as which product/service interests them the most.
+This is a sure-shot way to cinch awesome deals.

-The bane of a salesperson is the little tasks that take up most of their time.
+The bane of a salesperson is the small tasks that take up most of their time.
 Imagine the amount of leads that come in on a daily basis.
-Now, if you have to manually check them and update their status and owner, then half yoru productive day is gone.
-CRM systems of today come with features that allow you to set rules and tasks and other features to help you to automate these routine tasks and concentrate on what you do best: selling!
+Now, if you have to check them and update the owner and their status manually, then half your productive day is gone.
+CRM systems of today come with features that allow you to set rules and tasks and other features to help you automate these routine tasks and concentrate on what you do best: selling!

 For any organization or team to work efficiently and without any internal conflicts, it is necessary for the system to be transparent.
-Working together, sales teams may get demoralized if they think they are being treated unfairly or if they feel other are being favored more.
+Working together, sales teams may get demoralized if they think they are being treated unfairly or if they feel others are being favored more.
 CRMs help solve this problem as well.
-You can use them to communicate internally as well.
+You can use it to communicate internally as well.

 One of the major points of dispute would be the assignment of leads.
-By automating the entire process, your team would be rest assured that the process has been impartial.
-This is important in keeping up their morale.
+By automating the entire process, your team will have a transparent view, upholding their morale.